The Feedback Capacity of Noisy Output is the STate (NOST) Channels: Proofs

 \subsubsection{Proof of Achievability}

 We prove that every rate $R<\max_{P(u|y')} I(U;Y|Y')$, where $\cU$ is the set of all strategies, is achievable.
 This is shown by converting Setting II into a setting of type I, i.e., where no CSI is available, as is shown in Fig. \ref{fig:shannon_strategy}.
 In particular, at time $i\in [2:n]$ (the communication setting starts at time $i=2$ for the same reason given in the proof of achievability of Setting I), the channel input is $U_i$, which is a function of the message and feedback only, without the state, i.e., $U_i(M,Y^{i-1})$.
 Then, given the current state $S_{i-1}$, the strategy $U_i$ maps $S_{i-1}$ to input $X_i$, thus inducing a new NOST channel, $Q(y|u,s')Q(s|y)$, with input $U_i$ (rather than $X_i$), in the presence of feedback.
-This allows us to use the achievability of Theorem \ref{theorem:cap} and deduce that rates that satisfy $R<\max_{P(u|y')} I(U;Y|Y')$ are achievable.
+The new NOST channel is also connected, because $\cU$ specifically includes all $|\cX|$ strategies that map all states to an input $x\in \cX$.
+This allows us to use the achievability of Theorem \ref{theorem:cap} (in which Lemma \ref{lem:Eli2} should be used instead of Lemma \ref{lem:Eli}) and deduce that rates that satisfy $R<\max_{P(u|y')} I(U;Y|Y')$ are achievable.